FunnyDewd/pigmentpoker/README.md

-# Pigment Poker is a game for artists
+# Pigment Poker is a game for artists & other creatives